Protection levels

 - SR1 fencing is typically pale through rale, with barbs at the top (sometimes more than there are pales).
 It comes 6 to 10 feet high but with 4 inch gaps, or in a budget version using mesh 6 to 8 feet high or 5 inch spaced bars 6 to 10 feet high, or you can get a privacy version (eg Jacksons Euroguard Combi SBD) 7 to 10 feet high using 200mm x 50mm mesh covered with wood slats, or 6mm x 13mm mesh as a visual deterrent from 6 to 20 feet high using mesh rated A1 that can stop a pocket cable cutter for a minute.

-- SR1 is also available in 358 mesh such as Barkers Secureguard SL1, Lochrin Bain 358 and NK Fencing Ibex Hi Security.
+- SR1 is also available in 358 mesh such as Barkers Secureguard SL1, Lochrin Bain 358 (on 2.5mm thick posts) and NK Fencing Ibex Hi Security.
+Heras installed 2.4m Zenith SR1 mesh at Keadby 2 power station.

 - These factory fences look horrible and would need disguising and are only rated for low domestic risk.
 They may look fearsome, but anyone with tools will be through in no time between the pales.
 Think of them as ‘keep out’ signs.
 A possible exception to that rule is the Lochrin Bain SR1 Combi SL1, which is SBD terror rated thanks to up to 4 rails and 28 x 4mm pales per bay bolted through the rails; if disguised it could deliver a nasty surprise to an intruder once they get past whatever wood dressing you give it, assuming you do not need the surveillance of a see-through fence.